Your lease or rental agreement should spell out your landlord's key rent rules, including:

 Kansas landlords may not raise the rent in a discriminatory manner—for example, only for members of a certain race.
 Also, Kansas landlords may not use a rent increase in retaliation against you for exercising a legal right—for example, in response to your legitimate complaint to a local housing agency about a broken heater.

 States set specific rules and procedures for ending a tenancy when a tenant has not paid the rent.
-Kansas landlords must give tenants at least ten days’ notice (for tenancies over three months) or three days’ notice (for tenancies less than three months) in which to pay the rent or move.
+Kansas landlords must give tenants at least three days' notice in which to pay the rent or move.
 If the tenant does neither, the landlord can file for eviction.

 For state rent rules and procedures on issues such as raising rent, see Kan.
 Stat.
 Ann. §§ 58-2545(c) and 58-2570.

 For Kansas laws on termination for nonpayment of rent, see Kan.
 Rev. Stat. § 58-2564(b).

 See the Laws and Legal Research section of Nolo for advice on finding and reading statutes and court decisions.